 \subsection{Data Preprocessing}

 The IP packets captured from networks are usually saved in hexadecimal format in the Pcap file.
+First, we extract IP packet header data from the Pcap files.
+And then, the source and destination IP addresses are eliminated and the 12-byte IP packet header data is achieved by the IP header compression module.
 Based on the analyses in Section 3, the 12-byte IP packet header is taken as a sample and assigned a label value of its corresponding network traffic category.
-Finally, the hexadecimal header data is converted to decimal in bytes, and each byte corresponds to a number in [0, 255].
-After the above preprocessing, each packet forms a sequence of numbers which is the input vector \(x \in {\mathbb{R}^{^{N \times 1}}}{\text{(}}N{\text{ = 12}}\) of the deep learning model.
-The bytes in different positions of the IP packet header represent different fields.
-In other words, the bytes in different fields have different physical meanings and may correspond to different traffic categories although they have the same value.
-Therefore, the position information of each byte needs to be integrated on the basis of the input vector \(\textbf{x}\).
-Here, we use the value 0 to \(N - 1\) to represent the position information from the first byte to the \(N{\rm{th}}\) byte.
+Finally, the hexadecimal header data is converted to decimal in bytes, and each byte corresponds to a number in [0, 255] through the byte vector generation module.
+After the above preprocessing, each packet forms a sequence of numbers which is the input vector \(\textbf{x} \in {\mathbb{R}^{^{N \times 1}}}{\text{(}}N{\text{ = 12)}}\) of the deep learning model.